phillipashford/tri-correlations-nc-impaired-waterways/README.md

  Upon further research I came across the following:
   `MTS requires that you format tileset sources as line-delimited GeoJSON.
 If you upload your  source as GeoJSON using the tilesets CLI, your source will be converted to the correct format.`

+![Difference between geojson and newline delimted json](/images/geojson_formatting.PNG) *Difference between geojson and newline delimted geojson*

    However, I **did** upload my source as a geojson using the tilesets CLI (and in fact re-uploaded via the same means to doublecheck myself and encountered the same error on attempting to publish), so I'm stumped as to why this error occurred.

-![Difference between geojson and newline delimted json](/images/geojson_formatting.PNG)

 Admittedly MTS is in beta.
 As another potential workaround I decided to attempt to upload my data as a dataset via Mapbox's Dataset API.